GamePowerX/kekupload-server/docs/api/routes/create.md

 <details>
 <summary>extension</summary>

 The extension which will later after uploading be used to be put after the hash in the Content-Disposition header.
-See [extension](../types/extension) for more information.
+See <a href="../types/extension">extension</a> for more information.

 </details>